 Erected 1930 by War Department.

-Topics.
-This historical marker is listed in this topic list: War, US Civil.
-A significant historical date for this entry is February 13, 1862.
+Topics and series.
+This historical marker is listed in these topic lists: Forts and Castles • War, US Civil • Waterways & Vessels.
+In addition, it is included in the Former U.S. Presidents: #18 Ulysses S. Grant series list.
+A significant historical date for this entry is February 12, 1862.

 Location.
-36° 28.885′ N, 87° 51.448′ W. Marker is near Dover, Tennessee, in Stewart County.
-Marker is on Park Drive, 0.2 miles east of Donelson Parkway (U.S. 79), on the right when traveling east.
-Located at Stop 7 on the driving tour of Fort Donelson National Battlefield.
+36° 29.718′ N, 87° 51.414′ W. Marker is near Dover, Tennessee, in Stewart County.
+Marker can be reached from Lock D Loop north of Lock D Road when traveling north.
+At Fort Donelson Tour Stop 4 (River Batteries), walk down around the artillery battery and the marker is on the river shore.
 Touch for map.
 Marker is in this post office area: Dover TN 37058, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 U.S. Gunboat Pittsburgh (a few steps from this marker); U.S. Gunboat Louisville (a few steps from this marker); U.S. Gunboat Carondelet (within shouting distance of this marker); U.S. Gunboat St. Louis (within shouting distance of this marker); Killed By a Loose Bolt (within shouting distance of this marker); Columbiad vs. Carondelet (within shouting distance of this marker); See Me Take a Chimney! (within shouting distance of this marker); Reconstructed Powder Magazine (within shouting distance of this marker).
 Touch for a list and map of all markers in Dover.